The Water Research Commission (WRC) is South Africa’s designated water research and knowledge hub.

 The Water Research commission is dedicated to providing information that drives innovation within the water sector, informs water policy and decision-making, supports water services for socio-economic development and empowers communities across the country.

-The Water Research Commission (WRC) was founded in 1971, after a period of serious water shortages.
+The Water Research Commission was founded in 1971, after a period of serious water shortages.
 It began at a time when water research and development in South Africa was limited to a few institutions, with an inadequate funding level and no research coordination.
 In addition, there was little strategic direction for the identification of priority research areas or the appropriate sharing of information.

-The role of South Africa in SADC (Southern African Development Community) and NEPAD (New Partnership for Africa’s Development), especially with regard to water resource, water supply and sanitation issues, poses new challenges and requires new initiatives, which are within the mandate of the WRC.
+The role of South Africa in SADC (Southern African Development Community) and NEPAD (New Partnership for Africa’s Development), especially with regard to water resource, water supply and sanitation issues, poses new challenges and requires new initiatives, which are within the mandate of the Water Research Commission.